 My passion in life is to encourage women to pursue Jesus Christ—helping them grow in their faith and equipping them to disciple others.
-I became a Christian early in life, but floundered in my faith the first two years of college.
-The Lord brought a Campus Crusade for Christ (Cru) leader into my life who helped me see how I’d lost my way and then lovingly discipled me.
+I became a Christian early in life but struggled in my faith the first two years of college.
+The Lord brought a Campus Crusade for Christ (Cru) leader into my life who helped me see how I’d lost my way, and she discipled me my junior year.
 Bonnie showed me what it looked like to passionately pursue Jesus, and I’ve never been the same.
 That relationship taught me the importance of investing in the lives of others.

 I’ve lived most of my adult life in major cities, but I’m a small-town girl at heart.
 I grew up in Plain Dealing, Louisiana, a town of 1,000 residents about 30 miles north of Shreveport.
 (Yes, there really is a town called Plain Dealing.)

 I was a perfusionist for 18 years running the heart-lung machine during open heart surgery.
 I learned a lot during those years that equipped me for what I’m doing now in ministry.

 Being a good southerner, I love an ice-cold glass of sweet tea!

 I’ve been sky-diving and climbed two 14,000-foot mountains in Colorado.
 I’ve always dreamed of climbing Mount Everest, but after seeing it up close from a plane the past few years, I think I’ll settle for that!